jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 #### 2.x Getting own property name

-In JavaScript we can retrieve an array of own property names for an object using `Object.getOwnPropertyNames()` excluding properties on the prototype chain.
-In v8 we can do the same on an `v8::Object` instance with the `v8::Object::GetOwnPropertyNames` method.
+In JavaScript we can retrieve an array of own property names for an object using `Object.getOwnPropertyNames()`, excluding properties up the prototype chain.
+In v8 we can do the same on a `v8::Object` instance with the `v8::Object::GetOwnPropertyNames` method.

 ***Figure 2.x - Getting own property names of an object in C++ with V8***